-Thank you for purchasing the Bridgeworks iSCSI to SAS Bridge.
+Thank you for purchasing the Bridgeworks iSCSI to SCSI Bridge.

 The Bridge has been designed to ensure that in the majority of installations it will require the minimum of set up before use.
-However, we suggest you read the following section that will guide you through setting up both the network and SAS aspects of the iSCSI Bridge
+However, we suggest you read the following that will guide you through setting up both the Network and SCSI aspects of the iSCSI Bridge

-The GUI Management section guide you through the initial set up required to install the Bridge on to your network.
+The GUI Management section guide you through the initial set up required to install the Bridge on to your network